 Navarino Nature Center is member supported.
 So if enjoy all that NNC offers and exploring the Navarino Wildlife Area, please consider becoming a member today or making a donation to aid in NNC's continuing to make the outdoors enjoyable for all.

 Welcome to Navarino Nature Center's home on the web!
 There is a lot of info about the nature center and wildlife area, however the web doesn't match the real thing so I hope to see you on the trail sometime.

-Tim has been at Navarino for 18 years.
+Tim has been at Navarino since 2000.